Research and Evidence

 The latest update from the Greater Cambridge Sectoral Employment analysis is the fifth update and was released in April 2022.
 The new data covers the period between December 2020 and April 2021 (the median year end is March 2021).
-The next update, to be published in Summer 2022, will cast light on the effects of the unwinding of the unprecedented furlough support package as this could have implications for corporate employment changes.
+The next update, will cast light on the effects of the unwinding of the unprecedented furlough support package as this could have implications for corporate employment changes.

 - October 2021

 The fourth update was released in December 2021 and the new data covers the period between October 2020 and April 2021.
 At headline level, findings outline the resilience of knowledge intensive (KI) sectors, ensuring employment rates in Greater Cambridge continued to grow despite the challenges of Covid-19.

 The third update from the Greater Cambridge Sectoral Employment analysis was finalised in June and analyses data from accounting year ends between 6th April 2020 and 31st December 2020.
 The new data gives some headline figures on the impact of Covid-19 on our sectors.
 At headline level the findings outline the strong performance of the Greater Cambridge corporate economy.